Vintage Hi-Fi Info

 Record Players were generally cheap items as they were aimed at teenagers, we have an E.A.R Triple Four which looks pretty smart in Grey or Dark Red, but only with the Garrard RC120 Mk I, others don't cut it.
 Dansettes & even an HMV late 1950s player are very cheaply made items, to the point barely worth restoring them, though the inflated ebay prices we find a bit suspect.

-This second part hasn't been online since 2013, but it's worth reviving & for how odd some of it is, it'll stay unedited....
+This second part wasn't online 2013-2016, but it's worth reviving & for how odd some of it is, especially the Hifi Buyers stories... it'll stay unedited...

 And onto the lower end...
 The ghastly Amstrad tower stack system, actually a one piece effort is what gives 1970s "stereos" a bad name.
 Based on genuine separates component systems that were put into racks & with carrying handles like Studios use, these cheap efforts were the low point of what loosely is Hifi.
 Looking through the Hifi Yearbooks, these systems, both cheap & expensive, never seemed good value & power outputs & everything else on a buy-all-as-one-item systems was a compromise as in 1979 who was going to spend over £500 on one of these as they'd buy separates instead.